piegope/doc/docs/en/rdm/windows/commands/administration/management/user-management/index.md

 Password
 		</td>
 		<td>
-Enter the user&apos;s password.
+Enter the user's password.
 This field is disabled when using [Integrated Security](/rdm/windows/commands/administration/management/user-management/integrated-security/) .
 		</td>
 	</tr>
 	<tr>